Park Bo-gum: Personal life

-Park does not publicly disclose most of his donations or philanthropic activities; several instances have become known through media reporting or National Tax Service disclosures.
-In 2020, it was reported that he had been volunteering at Myeongjin Flower Love Village, an orphanage where he had participated in activities since 2013.

 On August 31, 2020, Park enlisted as an active-duty soldier with the Republic of Korea Navy's Military Band and Honor Guard Cultural Promotion Corps as part of his compulsory military service.
-He was promoted to a sergeant in November 2021.
 Park was originally scheduled for discharge on April 30, 2022, but was released on February 21, 2022, after using his remaining leave in accordance with the Ministry of Defense COVID-19 guidelines.
 During his service, Park obtained a barber's license.